-The cult ITV show came to an end earlier this year after entertaining fans for 10 years, but the show’s creator, Derren Litten has transferred it to the stage in a fantastic new show featuring six of the original characters.
+The cult show came to an end earlier this year after entertaining fans for 10 years, but the show’s creator, Derren Litten has transferred it to the stage in a fantastic new show featuring six of the original characters.

 Benidorm Live is more than capable of standing on its own two feet, with a comical storyline that sees the lovable staff and guests of the Solana hotel trying to sniff out undercover spies who are planning to take over Joyce Temple Savage’s (Sherrie Hewson) Spanish destination.

 Though I occasionally sat wondering if I’d missed something when a vast majority of the audience was left chuckling away from time to time, or the cheers when iconic characters entered the stage, that didn’t take away from the fact that Benidorm Live is possibly one of the funniest shows I’ve seen in ages.

 The cast is truly talented, and it’s so easy to see why Benidorm has become such a treasured show over the years.
 At points I found myself questioning how they actually manage to get through the whole performance without while keeping a straight face.

 Of course, this was tested when Loose Women’s Sherrie Hewson fluffed a line, leaving the cast doing their ultimate best to keep it together while the audience sat with tears streaming down their faces.

 Special mention must also go to Adam Gillen, who absolutely nailed his performed as the slightly chaotic but equally lovable Liam, especially during his solo number during the hilarious cabaret scene.

 Be warned that this is far from a pantomime or family show, but if what you’re looking for is a taste of Spain with a hit of pure camp humour and bucketful of double entendre, then I can assure you that this show has everything you need to brighten up even the coldest of winter nights.